wbuchanan/stata-clipline/README.md

 This package implements the Cohen-Sutherland line clipping algorithm in Stata.
 This is an intermediate program to help support clipping in various applications especially when dealing with spatial data.

 *Note:* This is a beta release and still needs to be improved.
 It has been uploaded here for testing purposes only.
+Feedback is always welcome!

 You can install the program as follows: